jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) Such evidence is provided or is referred to or is otherwise identified in the person's response to the requisition or in any other material in the possession of the Commissioner when the Commissioner gave the requisition to the person and is able to be verified by the Commissioner; or
   (b) Such evidence is provided to the Commissioner by the taxpayer, if the requisition was given to a person other than the taxpayer, within 90 days of the date of the mailing of the copy of the requisition required to be given to the taxpayer under subsection (6) and is able to be verified by the Commissioner.
 (3) Nothing in subsection (2) shall prevent the Commissioner from adducing any evidence in any proceedings.
-(4) Subsection (2) shall not apply unless the Commissioner, by a separate notice issued prior to or contemporaneously with a notice of assessment, informs the taxpayer claiming a deduction in respect of any offshore payment referred to in any requisition that the Commissioner considers that,—has not furnished sufficient information or material to sustain a deduction claimed by the taxpayer in respect of any offshore payment referred to in the requisition.
+(4) Subsection (2) shall not apply unless the Commissioner, by a separate notice issued prior to or contemporaneously with a notice of assessment, informs the taxpayer claiming a deduction in respect of any offshore payment referred to in any requisition that the Commissioner considers that,— has not furnished sufficient information or material to sustain a deduction claimed by the taxpayer in respect of any offshore payment referred to in the requisition.
   (a) the taxpayer; or
-  (b) if the requisition was given to a person other than the taxpayer, the person to whom the requisition was given,— (5) For the purposes of this section,—that is given by the Commissioner to a person that is— shall be deemed to be given by the Commissioner to every partner in the partnership.
+  (b) if the requisition was given to a person other than the taxpayer, the person to whom the requisition was given,— (5) For the purposes of this section,— that is given by the Commissioner to a person that is— shall be deemed to be given by the Commissioner to every partner in the partnership.
   (a) any requisition; and
   (b) any notice given by the Commissioner under subsection (6)— (c) an agent for a partnership; or